 Topical CBD hemp oil

-A 2014 study found that a topical marijuana treatment that combined CBD and THC led to reduced symptoms in participants with peripheral neuropathic pain.
+A 2014 study found that a topical marijuana treatment that combined CBD and THC led to

 Using a spray, people can apply these cannabinoids directly to their hands and feet to reduce the pain and tingling sensations that are symptomatic of diabetic neuropathy.